 When it comes to stroke, every second counts.
 From initial diagnostics and intervention to ongoing care, having expertise close by in Lone Tree and surrounding communities can dramatically affect recovery.
-At Sky Ridge Medical Center, our emergency care physicians, neurologists and cardiologists work hand-in-hand to provide fast, precise stroke care.
+At Sky Ridge Medical Center, our emergency care physicians, neurological care specialists and heart care experts work hand-in-hand to provide fast, precise stroke care.
 We even work with local EMS to help stroke patients receive care faster.

 When you suspect you or a loved one might be having a stroke, always call 911 so care can begin as soon as possible.

 Sky Ridge Medical Center has received multiple designations for our advanced stroke care, including being one of the Women’s Choice Award America’s Best Stroke Centers of 2018 and a Get with the Guidelines Stroke Silver Plus facility as designated by the American Stroke Association.

 Sky Ridge is the first hospital in south metro Denver to offer endovascular thrombectomy for the treatment of stroke.
 Thrombectomy is a minimally-invasive procedure that is used to remove the clot that is preventing blood flow to the brain.
 Patients who undergo the endovascular thrombectomy early enough often recover with little to no lasting long-term damage.
 That is why selecting the right hospital for stroke care is so important.